 - Plus, One

-We know that meeting each other’s colleagues at an office party can be nerve-wrecking, but don’t calm those nerves with trips to the open bar.
+We know that meeting each other’s colleagues at an office party can be nerve-wracking, but don’t calm those nerves with trips to the open bar.
 Keep it cheery and professional!

 - Check your list… twice